Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process: Details and References

 \detnref{Acknowledgements} {Special thanks go to Konstantinos Tsakalidis, my highschool math teacher, who realized my potential, engaged in my curiosity and urged me to continue my research.}

 \detnref{Author's Contributions} {The author has conceived the ideas, made the calculations and has also written and approved the manuscript.
-This work was submitted to \href{https://arxiv.org/abs/2403.09581}{\ul{arXiv.org}} on $\pi$ day: March 14, 2024.
-Contact information: lliponis@physics.auth.gr}
+The first version of this work was submitted to \href{https://arxiv.org/abs/2403.09581}{\ul{arXiv.org}} on $\pi$ day: March 14, 2024.}